 2.2 A listed entity should have and disclose a board skills matrix setting out the mix of skills and diversity that the board currently has or is looking to achieve in its memberships.

-During the 2016 financial year, the Anchor board conducted a governance skills review regarding the skills, knowledge and experience of the current board.
+During the 2017 financial year, the Hastings board conducted a governance skills review regarding the skills, knowledge and experience of the current board.
 The skills matrix is set out in the table below.
-The skills matrix below remains relevant.